devWisz/Speller/readme.md

 3. Click any cell on the board to make your move.
 4. The game automatically detects wins and draws.
 5. Click **Restart** to start a new game.

+Inspiration :
+I was alone in the home losing a lot of chess games so i decided to make a game and play with robot and one of my friend

 ## License